BrachistochroneProblem

 BR_formula43

-The error of the dynamic programming solution is 2.8%.
-The movement of the cargo along the trajectory obtained by dynamic programming (red curve) will take 2.8% longer than the ideal cycloid (blue curve).
+The error of the dynamic programming solution for (43) is 0.5%.
+The movement of the cargo along the trajectory obtained by dynamic programming (red curve) will take 0.5% longer than the ideal cycloid (blue curve).

 DynamicProgrammingForExampleOfBrachistochroneProblem